 Netherlands Enterprise Agency, RVO

-Do you perform work on gas appliances / gas combustion installations?
+Do you perform work on gas combustion installations?
 For instance, as a central heating engineer?
 You must have a CO certificate to install, maintain, or repair such equipment.
-This mandatory certificate (in the Gas boiler act, Gasketelwet) is meant to reduce the number of accidents with carbon monoxide.
+This is stated in the Gas boiler act (Gasketelwet).
+The CO certificate should reduce the number of accidents with carbon monoxide.

 Gas combustion installations are for example: